-You can also configure a client ID that will be reported in your log messages.
-Specify this using the 'client-id' configuration variable, for example:
+You can also configure a client ID that will be reported in your log messages, for example:

 '''

-plugins:it_response_time_collector:client-id = "my_client_app";
+plugins:it_response_time_collector:server-id = "my_client_app";

 '''

 This setting enables management tools to recognize log messages from client applications.
 This setting is optional; and if omitted, it is assumed that that a server is being monitored.